antoniobrandaodesign/ab_boilerplate/README.md

 - Features:
     - Live development (instant CSS injection, and auto browser reload for HTML and JS)
     - Real-time syncronization through all connected devices with BrowserSync
+    - JavaScript source maps
+    - Stylus source maps (SOON!)
+    - FTP upload task for FTP deployment, with prompt for username and password
+    - Minification of images (including SVGs)
+    - Automatic clean-up of build folder before creating a build
     - Output processed file names to console
-    - Source maps (except Stylus for now)
     - Error reporting
-    - Minification of images (including SVGs)
+    - Commands to create Development and production builds
+    - Documentation generation in Markdown format for Flatdoc
     - Handy information task (simply run "gulp")
-	- Commands to create development and production builds
-    - Documentation generation

 # Installing